novix-sa/Pyplan/docs/Quick Start.md

 ![enter image description here](http://img.pyplan.org/Quick_start_ctrl+E+ShowProfile.png)

+The third way of running a node is

 ### Types of data structures natively supported
 Pyplan supports programming in pure Python, and natively interprets Numpy, Xarray and Pandas objects that are rendered as pivotable multidimensional tables or graphs for result inspection.
 It allows to import and use any other specific library you may need to attend your specific goals.
 Pyplan can also render a node that evaluates generating an HTML file.
 This functionality is particularly useful for using visualization libraries, which result need to be rendered by the app.